Wills

 Key Takeaway

-The ExpatLegalWills.com service produces a state-specific US Will that deals exclusively with your US assets and is designed to work alongside any Will in your country of residence.
+The ExpatLegalWills.com system generates a US Will which focuses on your American properties and functions as an addition to any Will you possess in your home country.
 The entire process takes about 20 minutes.

 Frequently Asked Questions